GeorgeChapple/VirusGame/Assets/Text/README_Dialogue_Syntax.txt

 Place this text file into the "text" folder in the unity project.

 Text will be read line by line, character by character, as seen in the txt file.
-For examples on the following commands, use "testFile.txt"

 ------------------------
 MANAGERS